-DISTRICT has designated Mitchell Drye, Special Projects Director as the educational liaison for pupils in foster care.
+DISTRICT has designated Eric Velazquez, Director of Special Projects, as the educational liaison for pupils in foster care.
 The role of educational liaison is advisory with respect to placement decisions and determination of school of origin and does not supersede the role of the parent or guardian retaining educational rights, a responsible adult appointed by the court, a surrogate parent or a foster parent exercising their legal rights with respect to the education of the child in foster care.
 The educational liaison serves the following roles: